DerickFernando51/SLIIT/BJT audio amplifier.md

 larger level.
 In a BJT the waveform applied to the emitter terminal is amplified and produced at the collector terminal.

-The objective of this assignment is to design a DC biasing circuit.
+The objective of this project is to design a DC biasing circuit.
 BC548 npn transistor will be used as the amplifier and a speaker of 8Ω will be used as the load.

 Initially, the values of
 the required components will be obtained by analyzing the circuit.
 Then the accuracy of the